Spatio-Temporal-Lab/elf/README.md

 given in the system, you can put your own dataset in the ***resources*** package, and then add the name of your own dataset in ***FIleName*** in the ***TestCompressor*** class.

-In our experiment, the default data block size is 1000, that is, 1000 pieces of data are read in each time for compression testing, and the part of the data set smaller than 1000 cannot be read.If the data set is too small, the result may be empty.
+In our experiment, the default data block size is 1000.
+That is, 1000 pieces of data are read in each time for compression testing, and the part of the data set smaller than 1000 cannot be read.
+If the data set is too small, the result may be empty.